plops/cl-py-generator/example/120_blog_dmd/README.md

 - sinc related to the width of the device is convolved with every delta function of the grating

+- why does the term $cos m \pi$ occur outside the sum of m?

 - frame interval between adjacent orders: 0.21 us +/- 0.03 us (stddev)
 - corresponds to 4.8Mfps